nuclearsecrecy/Leaflet.greatCircle/README.md

 class detects that definite clipping has occurred (e.g., the circle has "broken"), it will render as a Polygon with this setting.
 This is not a fool-proof method, though, since there can be considerable distortion even at lesser latitudes (even 0) if the radius is large enough, and without the circle "breaking."
 If instead 'true' (Boolean) is passed in this parameter, it will *always* render as a Circle object.
 If 'false' is passed, it will *always* render as a Polygon.
-Defaults to 'false.'
+Defaults to '65.'

 **clipRad** _Number_